-- Smile, but don’t over so it.
+- Smile, but don’t overdo it.

-To avoid all of these scenarios the best practise is to imagine the camera is a person and behave exactly as you should in a face-to-face interview.
+To avoid all of these scenarios the best practice is to imagine the camera is a person and behave exactly as you should in a face-to-face interview.
 Other circumstances that should be avoided are inadequate lighting so that you look like a silhouetted Bond villain, and having the camera too low giving the recruiter a view staring directly up into your nostrils.

 5) Great Expectations